Employment Opportunity: Surgery Technician

 - An outstanding team attitude, work ethic and an active participant in problem-solving and team advancement.

 - Excellent time management and multitasking skills.

-- Capable of lifting 50 lbs to include equipment, hay bales, feed bags, and muck buckets.
+- Capable of lifting 75lbs to include assisted anesthesia recovery, equipment, hay bales, feed bags, and muck buckets.

 Brendan W. Furlong, M.V.B, Equine Veterinarian, P.A., d/b/a B.W.
 Furlong & Associates, provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, gender, sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, or service in the military.
 Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.